Good Code Is Like A Good Joke: It Needs No Explanation

 ❌ Bad:

-A bad funtion name example
+# A bad function name example

 ✅ Better:

-A good function name example
+# A good function name example

 See the difference?
 The second version tells you exactly what it does.
 No detective work required.